Fula jihads

-The first uprising inspired by Islam and which was against Hausa rulers took place in 1725, when Fula pastoralists, assisted by Muslim traders, rose against the indigenous chiefdoms of Hausa Maguzawa rulers.
-By 1750, the Fula had established the Imamate of Sokoto and placed the region under sharia law.
-Their success inspired the Fula and Toucouleurs on the banks of the lower Senegal to establish their own Imamate, Futa Toro, through a series of wars between 1769 and 1776.
+The earliest Fulbe polity was established in Bundu in 1690.
+The first armed uprising took place in Futa Jallon in 1725, when Fula pastoralists, assisted by Muslim traders, rose against the indigenous chiefdoms.
+By 1750, the Fula had established the Imamate of Futa Jallon and placed the region under sharia law.
+Their success inspired the Toucouleurs on the banks of the lower Senegal to establish their own state, the Imamate of Futa Toro, through a series of wars between 1769 and 1776.
 In the early 19th century, the jihad movement spread eastward to the Hausa states.
-The result of a series of jihads begun in 1804 by the revolutionary Usman dan Fodio was the Sokoto Caliphate, the largest state in West Africa up to that time.
+The revolutionary Usman dan Fodio, through a series of jihads begun in 1804, created the Sokoto Caliphate, the largest state in West Africa at that time.
 An aggressively expansionist polity, it severely weakened the old Bornu Kingdom.

 Foremost among the motivators for the jihads was unity through the spread of religion, and the procurement of slaves by conquering neighbouring peoples.